xaydras-2/loadBalancer/README.md

 ## Quick note

-it's still under development, i know that it can be more optimized.
+It's still under development.
+I know that it can be more optimized.

 ## Contributing